Retention Check in 10 Minutes: Plug the $20K–$40K Annual Leak for $70K–$90K Operators

 Knox’s check identified 2 high-risk clients (showing 3+ warning signs each).
 Worth $81,600 in combined LTV.
 He called both within 48 hours.
 Both stayed.
 Revenue preserved.

-The 10-Minute Retention Check
+How To Run The 10-Minute Client Retention Check Step By Step

 Here’s exactly what you’re about to do: